Dr. Chesmal Siriwardhana

 Globally Minded Foundation

-Ms. Manolova is currently a research associate in the COMGAP-S project, responsible for supporting research activities remotely, managing data and compiling analyses and results.
+Ms. Manolova was a research associate in the COMGAP-S project, responsible for supporting research activities remotely, managing data and compiling analyses and results and is a current member of the Globalhme research group .
 Ms. Manolova has experience with research in global mental health and working with psychological therapies.
 Her interests include global mental health, psychological and psychiatric anthropology, migration and psychotherapy.
 She has MSc in Global Mental Health, MA in Clinical & Counselling Psychology and a BA in Psychology.

 Ms. Giselle Dass